sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 What is EFA good for?
 ~~~~~~~~~~~~~~~~~~~~~

-If the EFA has provided a good solution (i.e. factor model), then we
+If the EFA has provided a good solution (i.e., a good factor model), then we
 need to decide what to do with our shiny new factors.
 Researchers often
 use EFA during psychometric scale development.
 They will develop a pool
 of questionnaire items that they think relate to one or more